alexwidua/figma-plugin-ds-vue/README.md

 <img src="misc/hero.svg" height="165px"/>
 </p>

 `figma-plugin-ds-vue` is a Vue `v2.x` component library that matches the Figma Design System for building Figma plugins.
-The library contains a set of handcrafted Vue components such as icons, buttons and other form elements that make it easy to create a plugin frontend that blends seamlessly into the Figma UI ✨🌈
+This library contains a set of Vue components such as icons, buttons and other form elements that blend seamlessly into the Figma UI.

-This project is based on [@Thomas Lowry's](https://github.com/thomas-lowry) [figma-plugin-ds-svelte package](https://github.com/thomas-lowry/figma-plugin-ds-svelte) and can be seen as a fork of his svelte library.

 [Documentation](https://figma-plugin-ds-vue.netlify.app/)